CargoCodes/rShell/README.md

 Usage:

-  Just enter /path/to/repo/bin and type
+  Just cd into /path/to/repo/bin and type

       $ ./rshell